- What is CERT?

 Q: HOW DO I TAKE CERT TRAINING?

-A: To become a CERT member, you will have to take the CERT training from a sponsoring agency like an emergency management agency, fire department or police department in the area where you live or work.
+A: If you are a resident of Whatcom County, contact us!
+Outside Whatcom County, you will have to take the CERT training from a sponsoring agency like an emergency management agency, fire department or police department in the area where you live or work.
 Contact the local emergency manager where you live or work and ask about the education and training opportunities available to you.
-Let this person know about your interest in CERT.
+Let this person know about your interest in CERT training.

 Q: WHAT IF I WANT TO DO MORE THAN JUST THE BASIC TRAINING?